jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

  * 500 error in the server/app

 Clients can keep polling if they receive these status codes:
+ * 100 --> user should accept the incoming request or perform the requested action
  * 401 --> user should open the app and unlock the vault
- * 409 --> user should accept the incoming request or perfom a credential selection

-Clients should stop polling if they recieve:
+Clients should stop polling if they receive:
  * 200 --> the request is fulfilled and the requested data should be in the response payload
+ * 204 --> the request was fulfilled with the previous request
+ * 403 --> the user has denied the request in the app

+Clients should stop polling due to an error:
  * 400 --> the client hasn't correctly implemented against this API spec
- * 403 --> the user has denied the request in the app
  * 404 --> due to a misconfiguration related data cannot be found on the server or the app and the client are not linked
  * 500 --> an error in the app/server, please raise a report ticket